MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 <!-- ====================================================================== -->
 ## Before you begin

-If you don't have a Partner Center account, or you have a Partner Center account but its Primary Owner isn't an MSA account (such as an Outlook.com, Live.com, or Hotmail.com account), you must either:
+If you don't have a Partner Center account, or you have a Partner Center account but its Primary Owner isn't a Microsoft account (MSA), you must either:
 *  Use an existing Microsoft account (MSA)) to register with the Microsoft Edge program.
-*  Create a new [Microsoft account (MSA)][WindowsCommunityEverythingAboutMicrosoftAccounts].
+*  Create a new Microsoft account (MSA).

-To create a Microsoft account (MSA), such as an Outlook.com, Live.com, or Hotmail.com account:
+   A Microsoft account (MSA) is an Outlook.com, Live.com, or Hotmail.com account.

+To create a Microsoft account (MSA):

-1. Decide if you want to use your existing GitHub account to create an MSA account.
+1. Decide if you want to use your existing GitHub account to create a Microsoft account (MSA).
 See [Publish add-ons by using your GitHub credentials](github.md).

-1. If you aren't using your GitHub account to create the MSA account, navigate to [account.microsoft.com][MicrosoftAccount].
+1. If you aren't using your GitHub account to create the Microsoft account (MSA), navigate to [account.microsoft.com][MicrosoftAccount].

 1. Select **Create a Microsoft account**.

 1. Complete the registration steps.

-If you have a Partner Center account for which the Primary Owner is an MSA account, use that MSA account to sign into your Partner Center account.
+If you have a Partner Center account for which the Primary Owner is a Microsoft account (MSA), use that a Microsoft account (MSA) to sign into your Partner Center account.
 Then enroll in the Microsoft Edge program.

 > [!NOTE]
 > The Microsoft Edge program does not currently support registering with a work or school account.
-You must register using an MSA account and then link your Azure AD tenants with that account, to be able to manage extensions.
+You must register using a Microsoft account (MSA) and then link your Azure AD tenants with that account, to be able to manage extensions.

 <!-- ====================================================================== -->